fbpx

 Biscotti

-They have a seriously ancient history as they’re said to have been originally created to sustain ancient Romans since they traveled well (have you noticed they hold up well for a while?).
-What you will probably see when you travel to Italy is the kind of biscotti from the Tuscan town of Prato.
-They are often referred to as cantucci––in fact, we even share our favorite place to buy them in our Florence guide for food lovers.
+They have a seriously ancient history as they’re said to have been created initially to sustain ancient Romans since they traveled well (have you noticed they hold up well for a while?).
+When you travel to Italy, you will probably see the kind of biscotti from the Tuscan town of Prato.

 Budino

-The Italian word for “pudding,” budino is more like a cross between a cake and pudding, and is usually presented as a single serving.
-In Tuscany for example, budino is typically eaten for breakfast or as a snack.
+The Italian word for “pudding,” budino, is like a cross between a cake and pudding and is usually presented as a single serving.
+In Tuscany, for example, budino is typically eaten for breakfast or as a snack.
 Most recipes call for eggs, milk, flavoring (like lemon zest and anise-flavored Sambuca), and something to thicken the combo before baking.

 Gelato